Why do you need computer to computer file transfer?

 Besides, you might buy a new laptop to replace the old and cumbersome desktop, and it is necessary for you to transfer files.
 There might be many other situations you have to do this.
 Therefore, it is important to find out how to transfer files between computers.

 There could be two circumstances you probably confront: transfer files once and transfer files regularly.

 Transfer files once only

-If you are going to transfer files from desktop to laptop once, using a big enough memory stick, USB flash drive or other removable hard drives as the medium.
-This method saves time and with no complicated operations.
+If you are going to transfer files between desktop and laptop once, use a big enough memory stick, USB flash drive or other removable hard drives as the medium.
+This method saves time and requires no complicated operations.